Environment

 Moving or rotating the plant after buds have formed

-Once flower buds are set, Christmas Cactus is notably sensitive to changes in its light direction and intensity, and relocating or even significantly rotating the pot during this period can cause the plant to abort buds rather than complete flowering.
+Once flower buds are set, Christmas Cactus is notably sensitive to changes in its light direction and intensity, and relocating or even significantly rotating the pot during this period can cause the plant to abort buds rather than complete flowering, since the bud's continued development depends on a stable light orientation it doesn't have the flexibility to readjust to mid-cycle.

 Inconsistent watering during the bud stage

-A watering routine that swings between dry and saturated while buds are developing stresses the plant enough to trigger bud drop, since flowering is a resource-intensive process the plant will abandon under stress.
+A watering routine that swings between dry and saturated while buds are developing stresses the plant enough to trigger bud drop, since flowering is a resource-intensive process the plant will abandon under stress, essentially triaging its limited water and energy toward its own survival over completing a bloom.

 Sudden temperature swings

-A cold draft or a significant temperature change during bud development can cause the plant to drop buds as a stress response, similar to how it drops segments under similar stress.
+A cold draft or a significant temperature change during bud development can cause the plant to drop buds as a stress response, similar to how it drops segments under similar stress, with the buds themselves often proving even more sensitive to a sudden chill than the mature segments are.

 Low humidity or overly dry air during the heating season

-The bloom period overlaps with winter heating season in most homes, and very dry air during this time can contribute to bud desiccation and drop, particularly if the plant is also placed near a heat source.
+The bloom period overlaps with winter heating season in most homes, and very dry air during this time can contribute to bud desiccation and drop, particularly if the plant is also placed near a heat source, since the buds have less stored moisture reserve to draw on than a mature segment does.

 How to Fix It